Don’t Leave Home WIT(hout) it!

 Unlike perceived, WIT isn’t just for some gifted linguists.
 Playing with language—elevating mundane communication from mere talk into a creative process—is a form of innovation that sheds new light on old ideas.
 Plus, vitally, it makes life less boring and more fun for you and others.
 So, in short, we can all get better at being ‘ clever ‘.

-Just as those highly skilled auto drivers on Bombay roads, if you can turn around (just like they do on a 6 cm radius!) words and phrases in the mind and present new juxtapositions, one can change the way we and other people see.
+Just as those highly skilled auto drivers on the Bombay roads, if you can turn around (just like they do on a 6 cm radius!) words and phrases in the mind and present new juxtapositions, one can change the way we and other people see.
 Yes, it’s the road less travelled.
 But worth taking.
 So, get on WIT(h) it!

 The wittiest among us are simply people who make unusual connections between words and ideas.
 And never verse off for it.
 Observations- Refreshed.
 Surprised!